 Hair spray will work well when you want to remove pen ink from fabrics and garments; for best results treat the stain while still wet if possible; spray a generous amount of any old hairspray over the stain and the ink should come off quite easily.

 In most cases, the kitchen chopping board is one of the most heavily used and dirty items in the average kitchen.
 The chopping board is not dirty in the same way as the carpet of floor, but dirty in terms of bacteria and pathogens.
 The fact that you prepare food and dishes using the chopping board every day means you need to keep it clean and disinfected as much as possible.
 This is quite essential if you use wood chopping boards as well as butcher blocks.
-Here are some easy ways to make it happen:
+If you want to forget about cleaning you can call End of Tenancy Cleaning London and forget about cleaning, but if you still want to take your time with cleaning here are some easy ways to make it happen:

 Good old vinegar is once again the solution; for disinfecting wooden chopping boards clean them with a generous amount of white vinegar on all sides; scrub the surface with vinegar using a sponge; if you need to deodorise as well as disinfect the chopping board treat with vinegar and sprinkle generously with baking soda; let the solution foam up for five to ten minutes and rinse the board.